CSA Orff-Schulwerk Offerings

 In an Orff-Schulwerk ensemble, students learn music through what they do instinctively: play!
 Students will create movement, improvise melodies, sing a variety of music, explore musical ideas, and more!

 A typical class session would begin with some type of created movement to establish a rhythm in the body.
 Next, words or a melody would be added to create a song or speech piece.
 Taking this piece further, we may chose to improvise on the xylophones to the rhythm of a short poem or perhaps we would create our own speech piece and add a melody to the words.
 The possibilities are endless in an Orff Schulwerk ensemble, because it all depends where the music takes us!

 Community School of the Arts students and their immediate family members may attend many events at the Music Center for free that others pay admission to attend.
 Identify yourself or call the Goshen College Box Office to claim your free tickets.
-For a complete listing of Purple Pass concerts, click below.
+For a complete listing of CSA Family Pass concerts, click below.